 Bed bugs live in aggregations (or communities) that offer them safe harborages, potential mates and help them resist desiccation.
 It is believed that they do this because the community provides benefits for the bed bugs involved that is not present when they are solitary.

 This is a process where the male pierces the female’s abdomen (cuticle) with his genitalia (paramere) and injects sperm through the wound near the female’s reproductive tract.
-Because of the traumatic insemination, it is highly probable that females will leave an aggregation in order to avoid multiple inseminations.
+Because of the traumatic insemination, it is highly probable that females will leave an aggregation to avoid multiple inseminations.

-By far the most common way that bed bugs spread is by hitchhiking.
-It is their primary method of travel and they are extremely efficient at it.
+By far, the most common way that bed bugs spread is by hitchhiking.
+It is their primary method of travel, and they are extremely efficient at it.
 They will usually hide in or on luggage, clothing, second-hand beds & furniture where the eggs are almost impossible to see due to their small size.